ELELAB/cancermuts/docs/tutorial.md

 create it we use a data source class for UniProt from which we can downlaod protein sequences.
 This is only source for sequences available at the moment, more can be added in the future.

-To download the main UniProt sequence, you will need the corresponding HGCN symbol only.
+To download the canonical UniProt sequence, you will need the corresponding HGCN symbol only.
-The UniProt object automatically identifies the most likely UniProt ID corresponding to the gene name.
-Alternatively, it is possible to provide the UniProt ID manually as an option.
+The UniProt object automatically identifies the most likely UniProt ID and AC corresponding to the gene name.
+Alternatively, it is possible to provide the UniProt ID manually.

 This is done as follows: